-Combine the almond flour, gluten-free flour, and baking powder; set aside
+Combine the almond flour, coconut flour, and baking powder; set aside

 Melt butter and set aside.

-Place mozzarella cheese into a microwave-safe bowl, and melt in microwave (this took 2 minutes in my 1200 watt microwave).
+Place mozzarella cheese into a microwave-safe bowl, and melt in microwave (this took 90 seconds).

 Remove melted cheese from microwave and immediately pour in melted butter.

-Add flour mixture, then pour in beaten egg.
+Add flour mixture, then pour in proofed yeast and beaten egg.

 Mix together quickly; I find a fork is best.

-Divide into four pieces and shape into buns.
+Divide into six pieces and shape into buns.

-Bake at 400 degrees for 5 minutes, lower temp to 375 degrees and bake for additional 15 minutes, loosely covering with a piece of foil to prevent over-browning.
+Bake at 350 degrees for 25-30 minutes, loosely covering with a piece of foil to prevent over-browning.